roarbr/jbmirror/README.md

 # Jetbrains Plugin Mirror
-This product is used to download wanted JetBrains plugins to a local directory.
+This product is used to download JetBrains plugins listed in a file to a local directory.

 The downloaded plugins may be copied to a standalone host